promet/membership_entity/README.txt

     automatically when the membership status is active or expired.
   * Secondary members may be assigned their own unique role.

-4. Configure membership settings at /admin/structure/memberships
+4. Configure memberships at /admin/memberships

 5. Create memberships.